top of page

 Joe served as AMVETS’ national communications director in 2005-2007, and for eight years as assistant national director for communications for the Disabled American Veterans (DAV) in Washington, D.C., leading grassroots efforts through social networking and new media.

-He has also served as president of Social Communications, LLC, and as a public affairs officer director for the Department of Navy.
+He has also served as president of Social Communications, LLC; a public affairs officer director for the Department of Navy; and and an elected member of the Calvert County (MD) Board of Education.
 Joe is an alumni of Syracuse University and Central Texas College.
 He resides in Fairport, N.Y., with his wife Dawn, a service-connected disabled Air Force veteran, and their five children.